 ... or what if they would require a time frame that goes well beyond the duration of the thesis work?

-e.g., If you want to verify the impact in the economy of a new organizational form for networks of companies
+e.g., If you want to verify the impact in the economy of a new organizational form for networks of companies i.e., Collect enough evidence !!!

 Try some indirect approaches ...